Study Submission Guidance

 - Investigator Justification for IND Exemption

-- Investigator Checklist for the Use of Schedule I Controlled Substances: Please submit completed form to Margaret Huber at email@example.com in the Office of Compliance (OC) for review of any research study using a controlled substance.
-OC will perform a compliance review to ensure that processes are in place to meet state and federal requirements (ver 6-18-2018).
+- Investigator Checklist for the Use of Schedule I Controlled Substances: Please submit a filled form to Margaret Huber at firstname.lastname@example.org in the Office of Compliance (OC) for review of any research study using a controlled substance.
+The OC will perform a compliance review to ensure that processes are in place to meet state and federal requirements (ver 6-18-2018).

 - Children's Healthcare of Atlanta is an entity distinct from Emory.
 When doing research that involves CHOA, please see the "Collaborative Research" section at left (CHOA information at bottom of page), and always submit this form to the CHOA IRB even when Emory is the IRB of record: CHOA IAA Acknowledgement Form